Souptik96/SQL-Olympic-Data-Analysis/README.md

 This project focuses on conducting an exploratory data analysis (EDA) of Olympic history using SQL as the primary tool.
 We delve into historical Olympic Games data to uncover insights, trends, and stories that have shaped the world's most celebrated sporting event.

 ## Data Source
 - **Olympic Games Dataset**: We use a comprehensive dataset that includes information on Olympic Games, athletes, sports, events, and medal winners throughout the history of the Olympics.
+The same can be accessed at: https://www.kaggle.com/datasets/heesoo37/120-years-of-olympic-history-athletes-and-results

 ## Key Objectives
 1. **Data Exploration**: Explore the Olympic dataset to understand its structure and contents.